knowclip/knowclip/README.md

 ```
 yarn start
 ```
+Wait until you see that see a message about compilation completed (ignore the warnings).
 Then, in another tab, open the Electron app:

 ```
 yarn electron